yashu1wwww/Youtube-auto-likes-and-subscribers-with-multiple-accounts/README.md

 https://youtu.be/c9MAJpax5R0

+## replace email and password where they asked..

 Note: Use accounts that do not have two-factor authentication.

 I have added up to 10+ auto likes and sub.